janet-van/va.gov-team/products/claim-appeal-status/engineering/finding-claims-release.md

 ### Potential Concern: Default View Without Cards or With Far Fewer Cards

 Users who navigate to `/track-claims/your-claims` with only closed claims (e.g., 10 closed, 0 in-progress) would see an empty list on the default "In progress" filter.
 These users may not notice the new filter component or the empty state message ("We don't have any in-progress records for you in our system.") and think their claims are missing.
-This scenario could be a common factor behind the appeal detail decline, the self-navigation increase (users refreshing the page), and the frustration rate increase.
+This scenario could be a common factor behind the appeal detail decline and the frustration rate increase.
+The self-navigation increase (+35%/+109%) is also notable but testing confirmed it is not caused by page refreshes or filter clicks -- we are asking in the GA channel for help understanding what user action drives this metric.

 ### Action Items